rinalds98/visual-stories/README.md

 ## **Solved Bugs**
 - When I first deployed the website I tested it on a couple of devices.
 One of them was on an iPhone.
 I quickly realized the 'Avif' file format was not loading correctly on IOS (Version 15) so I decided to switch all images to 'jpg'.

 - Images in the 'Reasons To Join' Section weren't loading when the website was deployed.
 After checking the cause for this.
-I came to the conclussion I had used a absolute file path instead of a relative file path which was casuing the images to not load.
+I came to the conclusion I had used an absolute file path instead of a relative file path which was causing the images to not load.

 ## **Unfixed Bugs**
 - No unfixed bugs